Heritage Steam Railway Steam Locomotive Tender Water Tank Corroded Problems

 14th February 2019

 Specialist Coatings (GB) Limited have completed their work treating the inside of our tender tank to give it at least another thirty years of life.
-Even though most people most people will never see all this work, the results are still very important to the preservation of the locomotive.
+Even though most people will never see all this work, the results are still very important to the preservation of the locomotive.
 The difference in the internal appearance is quite spectacular.

 Videos of Clan Line 35028: Best to turn the sound up on your PC or device.